 As schools across the country transition to online learning to combat the spread of COVID-19, millions of children are being forced to stay home.

 During this time, she learned how it is helpful for parents to consider children's needs for structure, education, exercise, social contact, appropriate free time, and a calm explanation of the situation.
-For our community of friends, we want to share what you learned.
+For our community of friends, we want to share what we learned.

 Meanwhile, have a cup of Café Ama.
-Buy it here
+Buy it here.